-In many classrooms, there simply isn’t time to allow many students to share thoughts and perspectives, but with Exploros, all students participate, and contribute.
-Teachers quickly get a feel for class understanding, and can guide students accordingly.
-Learn more.
+In some classrooms, there simply isn’t time to allow many students to share thoughts and perspectives, but with Exploros, all students participate and contribute.
+Teachers quickly get a feel for class understanding and can guide students accordingly.

 — John Garlic, Principal, Beatriz G. Garza Middle School